|

 couldn’t

 bring myself to write them.
-Even the
+Even

 essays that don’t mention anything personal and are just